Giuseppe-P/Thermostat_Esphome-Home-Assistant_Nextion-3.2-inches_ON-OFF-MANUAL/README.md

 # Thermostat-Esphome-Nextion-3.2-

+This version allows you to manage the thermostat via Home Assistant and in the absence of the server simply ON / OFF in manual mode.
+To carry out the project with logic even in the absence of Home Assistant and therefore in offline mode, I refer you to the specific version, always in my repository.

 Home Assistant - Thermostat Touch Nextion - Firmware ESPHOME

 This is a generic Home Assistant thermostat, managed by an ESP8266 chip and a 3.2 "Nextion touch screen panel.